To make using cloth nappies easy and effective you'll need some or all of the following 'kit':

 Under the broad umbrella of 'reusable' nappies, there are several basic types of nappy that are made and used slightly differently...

 - All-in-ones are nappies with a built in waterproof outer and an absorbent inner consisting of layers of shaped cotton terry or fleece.
-They fasten with poppers or Aplix/Velcro and aside from adding a liner and possibly a booster they are to all intents and purposes 'washable disposables'.
+They fasten with poppers or Aplix/Velcro/Hook & Loop, and aside from adding a liner and possibly a booster they are to all intents and purposes 'washable disposables'.

 - Pocket style nappies consist of a waterproof cover lined with fleece which forms a pouch.
-This pouch is 'stuffed' with additional absorbent material - usually cotton 'prefold' pads or folded terry squares (but can be anything from cut up bath towels or cheap flannels to specially made 'micro fibre' inserts that are like expensive washing up cloths).
+This pouch is 'stuffed' with additional absorbent material - usually they come with one or more specially designed inserts made from microfibre or bamboo (but can be anything from cut up bath towels or cheap flannels).
 The 'stuffing' is removed for washing so you effectively have a flat nappy and a wrap to dry, making them very quick to dry and almost as convenient as an all-in-one.

 - Flat nappies are the most basic and will usually require some folding.
 Terry squares, prefolds (the US equivalent of our terry towelling squares), tie-on nappies and 'contours' are all included in this category.
-Terry squares and prefolds are also commonly used as stuffing for pocket nappies.
+Terry squares and prefolds can also be used as stuffing for pocket nappies.

 In addition, some nappies are 'sized', in other words you'll need to buy larger nappies as your baby grows and others are designed to be 'birth to toddler' nappies that will in theory fit your baby right through to potty training.
 Both sorts have advantages and disadvantages based on financial outlay, bulkiness, ease of use etc. and we've tried to outline these pros and cons in more detail in the 'choosing nappies' advice section as well as providing additional guidance with the 'star ratings' we give to each nappy.